d4t4x/data-selfie/README.md

 - more bugs commented in source code under "// FIX"

 ## to do list
-- eventually the size of the content you have looked at will be too big for our APIs - an error returns
+- refine the limit of data sent to IBM (Alchemy and Personality Insights), now only last 300 rows - add date (e.g. last 5 days from last time active)
 - make tracking more stable (we need your help, please report any problems you run into)
-- improve the Data Selfie Me page front end code (responsive, handlebars or similar instead of jquery append - I know horrible)
+- improve Your Data Selfie (Me) page front end code (responsive, handlebars or similar instead of jquery append - I know horrible)

 ## disclaimer